TITANs

 TITANS will focus on:

-• Black hole demographics via studies of the innermost environments (accretion inflows, jet bases, and black hole shadows) of a sample of black holes using the Event Horizon Telescope (EHT)
+- Black hole demographics via studies of the innermost environments (accretion inflows, jet bases, and black hole shadows) of a sample of black holes using the Event Horizon Telescope (EHT)

-• Growth of black holes over cosmic time (via observations and simulations), and identification of populations in the extreme limits of current parameter space
+- Growth of black holes over cosmic time (via observations and simulations), and identification of populations in the extreme limits of current parameter space

-• Binary black holes in their gravitational wave emitting phase, (via theory and simulations followed by EHT observations)
+- Binary black holes in their gravitational wave emitting phase, (via theory and simulations followed by EHT observations)

-• Our technology component is focussed on supporting the next generation upgrade of the EHT, site testing and characterization, atmospheric studies related to water vapor, and high bandwidth satellite communication from Antarctica.
+Our technology component is focussed on supporting the next generation upgrade of the EHT, site testing and characterization, atmospheric studies related to water vapor, and high bandwidth satellite communication from Antarctica.

 Latest News

-• December 2023: Call for two Postdoctoral positions
+December 2024: Call for a Postdoctoral position

-• November 2023: Three year renewal for TITANs
+November 2023: Three year renewal for TITANs

 The “Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes” has been renewed for an additional three years (2024-2026) after a highly competitive selection in which 6 of ~80 projects were approved in 2023.